xx255q/CreateFolderfromnameComic/README.md

 3. convert_and_organize - Take a name like Spiderman Unbound 04 (2023)(Digital City) and creates a folder called Spiderman Unbound then moves the file into it
 4. move_to_nas - Moves the now organized files to a network drive and should delete the original files

-Takes the name of comic files and makes a folder with just the name then moves the comics over Difference between MCV 3.0 and 3.1:

-1. 2000AD specific rule to create folder (This needs to be before scans)
-2. Rule to remove "("

 Scan and Scan2.0:

 This Python script searches for similar folders within a root folder.